 The difference between percale and sateen comes down to how the fabric is woven.
 Percale sheets are typified by their tight weave, which results in a crisp, matte, and firm fabric, not unlike that of a dress shirt.
 It makes sense that they need to be ironed like a dress shirt, too; the fabric wrinkles very easily.
 These sheets are excellent for sleepers who like to stay cool at night and would make an excellent summer set.

-Sateen is woven to create a slick, smooth surface with a distinctive sheen, almost like that of satin.
+Sateen is woven to create a slick, smooth surface with a distinctive sheen, similar to satin.
 Warmer and heavier than percale sheets, sateen has the added benefit of being wrinkle-resistant, making it lower maintenance than its cotton counterpart.
 Most online retailers will have a sateen sheet set in their portfolio.
 For example, CloudTen uses 100-percent hyper-combed long-staple in its sateen sheets, which they describe as “buttery smooth” and “silky soft.”

 - Brooklinen: Classic bedsheets